 Rely on Uber and Lyft when you land in a new destination?
-You might want to reconsider, as many airports are ending curbside pickup for rideshare apps admidst construction and traffic woes.
+You might want to reconsider, as many airports are ending curbside pickup for rideshare apps admid construction and traffic woes.

-Los Angeles International Airport (LAX) is one example starting October 29; if you want to catch a taxi, Uber, Lyft, or other ride-hailing service, you’ll no longer be able to catch your ride on the arrivals level roadway of any individual terminal.
+Los Angeles International Airport (LAX) is one example.
+As of October 29, 2020, if you want to catch a taxi, Uber, Lyft, or other ride-hailing service from LAX, you’ll no longer be able to catch your ride on the arrivals level roadway of any individual terminal.
 Instead, in order to be matched with a rideshare car you’ll you have to take a 15-minute shuttle ride (shorter to/from terminals 1 and 7; longer from terminals 4, 5, and the international terminal) to a singular pick-up area dedicated to app-based rides.

 For now, taxi, Uber, or Lyft can still drop you off at each terminal.
 The central idea is to reduce the congestion on the lower (arrivals) roadway that circles the terminals—a roadway that is, in fact, often a traffic nightmare for busy LAX.
 And other airports are making similar moves: